Tutorial

 -

-: data product ID; soil microbe biomass = DP1.10104.001 (or soil properties, periodic = DP1.10086.001) -
+dpID: data product ID; soil microbe biomass = DP1.10104.001 (or soil properties, periodic = DP1.10086.001) -

-: (vector of) 4-letter site codes; Guanica Forest = GUAN -
+site: (vector of) 4-letter site codes; Guanica Forest = GUAN -

-: data release to download; we'll use the current latest release: RELEASE-2024 -
+release: data release to download; we'll use RELEASE-2024 -

-Since microbial biomass is only measured a few times per year in ten plots the amounts of data is relatively small so we'll download all available data by not specifying start and end dates.
+Since microbial biomass is only measured a few times per year in ten plots the amount of data is relatively small so we'll download all available data by not specifying start and end dates.
 Refer to the cheat sheet

-package for more details if desired.
+for the neonUtilities package for more details if desired.

 microb <- loadByProduct(dpID = "DP1.10104.001",